billiuhm/DynAVX/README.md

 ## Function
 DynAVX is a library that is designed with performance in mind.
 What it does?
-* DynAVX allows you to use scalars, SSE, AVX2, and AVX512 automatically
+* DynAVX allows you to use scalars, SSE, AVX2, and AVX512 through 1 function
 * You do not need to know the kind of SIMD the user has
 * It can be used in tandem with a [thread pool](https://github.com/billiuhm/superthread)
 * Works with GNUC (g++) or Clang